-- Continue to develop an audit schedule for City buildings identifying those that can be audited by City staff and those that require the skills of an external consultant. - Develop a new building audit schedule to include high water using facilities that aligns with the City's maintenance schedule and building upgrades projects. - Environmental Building Audit and Report outlining findings for City facilities including: - o Craigie Leisure Centre - Joondalup Administration Building - Works Operations Centre. - o Joondalup Library, Woodvale Library, Duncraig Library and Whitfords Library. - Develop a structured implementation program schedule to including budget allocations for the feasible recommendations from the audits undertaken.
+- Continue to develop an audit schedule for City buildings identifying those that can be audited by City staff and those that require the skills of an external consultant. - Develop a new building audit schedule to include high water using facilities that aligns with the City's maintenance schedule and building upgrades projects. - Environmental Building Audit and Report outlining findings for City facilities including: - · City of Joondalup Leisure Centres Craigie. - · Joondalup Administration Building. - · Works Operations Centre. - City of Joondalup Libraries Joondalup, Woodvale, Duncraig and Whitford. - Develop a structured implementation program schedule to including budget allocations for the feasible recommendations from the audits undertaken.